 The first is to write them down and, hopefully, put them into whatever filing system we have devised.
 This is the Getting Things Done method of doing things.
-Merlin Mann carries index cards around in his back pocket to write things down in a moments notice.
+Merlin Mann carries index cards around in his back pocket to write things down at a moment's notice.
 Other storage devices are filing cabinets, shoe boxes, or voice recorders.
-One of my favorite filing methods I have heard of is from Anne Lamott’s Bird by Bird, where she says she hangs 3x5 cards on a clothesline strung across her workspace to capture her ideas.
+One of my favourite filing methods I have heard of is Anne Lamott’s Bird by Bird, where she says she hangs 3x5 cards on a clothesline strung across her workspace to capture her ideas.

 I used to fill journals with ideas, doodles, breakdowns, and outlines.
 I built a big story diagram on my wall that I would hang sticky notes with all the story beats, characters, and images on.
 I used to.
 But the things I kept I never used.
 Once I wrote them down, they were truly lost.

 So, now I let them go.

 I don’t store them.
 I acknowledge them and then let them go because the really good stuff always returns.
 It may not reappear as it originally did.
 It often comes back mutated and but it always forms into something better.
 And the stuff that doesn’t return, I don’t worry about.

 37signals addresses feature requests in what I feel is a similar way.
 From Getting Real: